New World Pictures: New World Entertainment (1987–1992)

 In July 1967, William "Bill" Deneen left Encyclopædia Britannica Films to start up the Learning Corporation of America, a rival company with Columbia Pictures.
 It would quickly become one of EBF's biggest rivals in the 16mm field.
 During his past decade with EBF, William Deneen's specialty was geography films.
 He was the owner of an independent film company since 1950, which was distributing through EBF until they absorbed his company and made him VP.
 Among his most famous in-depth looks of everyday life overseas were a series on Japan, Hungary and Communism and a trio shot on Samuel Bronston's sets of Fall of the Roman Empire, including Claudius: Boy of Ancient Rome.
-Despite being made very economically, these were undoubtedly the most expensive-looking school films of the era.
+Despite being made very economically, these were the most expensive-looking school films of the era.

 In 1987, New World acquired educational film company Learning Corporation of America and independent film studio Highgate Pictures.
 By this time New World Pictures changed its name to New World Entertainment to better reflect its range of subsidiaries besides the film studio, including its purchase of Marvel Comics, and partner Harry Sloan said that the name change would have the revised banner "more accurately reflects the business the company is in".
 Also that year New World almost purchased two toy companies, Kenner Parker Toys and Mattel, but both planned acquisitions never materialized (although Tonka would acquire Kenner in 1987).

 Around this time, New World faced a significant financial slump, and the company began restructuring itself.
 This began with the sale of Marvel Entertainment Group to Andrews Group (run by financier Ronald Perelman) on January 6, 1989; Marvel Productions was excluded from the sale.
 After a failed bid by Giancarlo Parretti's Pathé Communications, New World was sold to the Andrews Group in April 1989; Perelman indicated that, while New World's television operations would continue, their motion picture and home video activity would be cut back, if not scrapped entirely.
 The bulk of its film and home video holdings were sold in January 1990 to Trans-Atlantic Pictures, a newly formed production company founded by a consortium of former New World executives (Trans-Atlantic was sold to Lakeshore Entertainment in 1996).
 Highgate Pictures and Learning Corporation of America were shut down in 1990.
 On October 7, 1991, New World sold much of its "network" television assets to Sony Pictures Entertainment, who used these assets to relaunch TriStar Television.
 Some television programs produced by New World such as Santa Barbara and The Wonder Years would remain in production by the company until their cancellations in 1993; New World would not return to producing programs for the major broadcast television networks until early 1995.